 The measurements of Out-of-band emissions shall be noted in the test report.

-Spurious emissions
+Emissions in the spurious domain

 The measurement set-up shall be as described in Annex D.

 The spurious emissions of the transmitter shall be measured at the output port of the transceiver tuned at the operating frequency of the radar.